slowernews/wisdom-tldr/chapters/chapter_3_action.md

 mimicking people gestures and words works!

 To Persuade Someone, Look Emotional
+- you automatically trust when somebody is doing at that time what you're doing. paraphrased scott adams
 - It’s hard to be angry with someone who agrees with you.
 Making enemies is expensive.
 -->